Lazerbeak12345/bad-mitten-browser/README.md

 ## Tools used

-1. `racket` Yes, I must give due credit there.
-It's pretty darn awesome.
+1. `racket` and `typed/racket` Yes, I must give due credit there.
+They're pretty darn awesome.
 2. `html-parsing`.
 It's _really_ good at parsing html5 code.
    It provides `html->xexp`. (yes, it even handles script tags right.
 The script is just a string!)